Updated: October 14, 2024 10 mins read Published: January 09, 2024

 DataOps on AWS

 As deep and contradictory as the modern concept of data is, for business it is all about quick decision intelligence and value extraction with minimum security concerns.
 DataOps methodology focuses specifically on bridging data management within key business goals, just what any organization wants.
-It means breaking down silos that exist between data and the business using it with efficiency and productivity as the cornerstones of managing the goals.
+Implementing a DataOps framework means breaking down silos that exist between data and the business using it with efficiency and productivity as the cornerstones of managing the goals.

 AWS (Amazon Web Services), being the frontrunner of technology for business world, offers a comprehensive and user-friendly computing platform with the best-fitting tools and data integration services to support cloud DataOps services, including data integration and transformation, storage, security, and analytics.